Local CT Nurse giving a scan on man

 Will I be able to work with patients?

 Yes.
 You can work directly with patients, which is one of the most rewarding aspects of this profession for many.
-You also get to collaborate with other healthcare providers, including experts, allowing you to gain further knowledge.
+You also get to collaborate with other healthcare providers in a variety of fields, an attractive feature of the job for those looking to expand their horizons in healthcare.

 In the majority of cases, no, you don’t need a license to work as an ultrasound tech.
 You will need certification, however, and your employer may have specific requirements that they want you to meet before offering a long-term position.